Community Engagement and Philanthropy

 • Cook Compression: Susan G. Komen Foundation – Houston

-• Dover Food Retail: The Leukemia & Lymphoma Society
+• Dover Food Retail: The Leukemia & Lymphoma Society, American Cancer Society

-• Dover Precision Components: Kentucky School for the Blind Charitable Foundation, Special Olympics Texas, Inc. and Centerfield Elementary PTA
+• Dover Precision Components: Kentucky School for the Blind Charitable Foundation, Special Olympics Texas, Inc. and Centerfield Elementary PTA, Safer Foundation

 • Hillphoenix: Van Buren County Hospital & Clinic and Indian Hills Community College